Strategic Workforce Planning: what are the challenges for organisations?

 What is Strategic Workforce Planning?

-Strategic Workforce Planning (SWP) is a method of projecting jobs, skills and associated costs over the long term once a need has been identified and without legal constraints.
+Strategic Workforce Planning(SWP) is a method of projecting jobs, skills and associated costs over the long term once a need has been identified and without legal constraints.
 Depending on the maturity of the company, it is possible to apply it on a defined perimeter (BU/department, team impacted by a project) or for the whole organization if necessary.
 Thanks to this method, it is possible to set up action plans allowing the accompaniment of the employees towards new competences.
 In order to succeed in the long term, it is necessary to consider the 3 axes structuring the SWP:

 • The projection of future staffing and skills through foresight.
 Foresight is a methodology for analyzing possible and desirable futures.
 This involves questioning the (possible and desired) changes in terms of workforce (quantitative), jobs and skills needed tomorrow in order to have the right resources at the right time (qualitative).
-Indeed, it is essential to question the emerging competencies emanating from the future jobs that are fundamental to the proper functioning of the organization (strategic jobs).
+Indeed, it is essential to question the emerging competencies emanating from the future jobs that are fundamental to the proper functioning of the organization(strategic jobs).
 The forecasting of jobs and skills will make it possible to identify the jobs that are likely to evolve or disappear (critical jobs).

 What are the differences between SWP and PPIM (formerly GPEC)?

 The Strategic Workforce Planning process is deployed in the corporate organization.
 This powerful tool is used to mobilize strategic issues by including the human and financial aspects.
 The SWP allows to analyze the strategic objectives, to anticipate the stakes and to plan the quantitative and qualitative HR needs at the global level (collective) and according to the projected turnover.
 It can focus only on specific areas, targeted according to the business transformation needs (geographical, functional).
-It is not legally binding, so by nature it remains a more agile tool.
-The SWP is a strategic tool for anticipating human capital at the service of global strategy and business challenges.
+It is not legally binding, so by its very nature, it remains a more agile tool.
+The SWP is a strategic tool for anticipating human capital in the service of global strategy and business challenges.

-Job and career management (GEPP, formerly GPEC) is an HR approach that optimizes knowledge of jobs and talent management.
+Job and career management(GEPP, formerly GPEC) is an HR approach that optimizes knowledge of jobs and talent management.
 This process consists of applying consistent measures and monitoring their evolution.
 PPIM tools are primarily focused at the individual level.
 Thus, Strategic Workforce Planning, which takes place upstream, allows for the implementation at the individual level.
-Quantitative projections, on the other hand, are limited, which makes it difficult to anticipate short- and long-term business issues.
+Quantitative projections, on the other hand, are limited, making it difficult to anticipate short- and long-term business issues.

 The SWP approach addresses needs as complex as PPIM.
 It offers broader perspectives, especially on the human side.
 Its use brings added value, thanks to methods centered on the various activities of the company.